 - Open your favorite browser and search for any image and save it somewhere.

-- Click on Container 1 that you recently created and click on upload file and upload the picture.
+- Click on Container 1 that you recently created and click on upload file and upload the picture to your Azure Storage container in Microsoft Azure.

 - After the file, I uploaded please click on the file and check the options available and explore the features.

 Congratulations!!
-You have created a blob storage account you can also explore files, tables, and Queue options.
+You have created a blob storage account in Microsoft Azure.
+You can also explore files, tables, and Queue options.

 Microsoft Azure blob storage is a reliable, secure service that provides you with the ability to store your data in the cloud.
-These are just some of the reasons why it’s an appealing option for businesses looking to cut costs and increase productivity.
-If you’re considering using this type of storage or want to learn Azure Cloud computing check out Thinkcloudly courses and blogs.
+These are just some of the reasons why it’s an appealing option for businesses looking to cut costs and increase productivity while managing costs through Azure Blob Storage Pricing.
+If you’re considering using this type of storage or want to learn Microsoft Azure Cloud computing check out Thinkcloudly courses and blogs.